Showing posts with label Gavin Munn. Show all posts

 PreviousEpisode 4.8, Continued: We finally see Big Dick Mitch, the boy named Stacy, a serial killer, and a lot of tied-up dudes.

-Title: "That the Man of God May Be Complete."
 1 Timothy 3:17, ESV: All Scripture is inspired by God, so "that the man of God may be complete, equipped for every good work."
 Sounds like the Golden Bible will play a role.

 Left: Pontius spends nearly the entire episode hugging Gideon.
 It looks like Abraham squeezed between them.
 I can't tell which leg belongs to who.

 The Duel: The Cape and Pistol Society.
-Vance bursts in, drinking, and everyone laughs at him.
+Vance Simkins bursts in, drinking, and everyone laughs at him.
 He points out that Kelvin has defeated him, but not Jesse, and throws down the yellow handkerchief, challenging him to a duel.
 Vance will have Pastor Brad as his second, and Jesse will get Eli.

-Vance's shot goes way over the trees.
-Jesse aims at him, but he runs zigzag.
-Then he stops and begs for his life.
-Jesse deliberately aims away from him: "You don't need a secret society to be an impressive man.
+He tells the group: "You don't need a secret society to be an impressive man.
 It's what you do that makes you impressive.
 So I quit."
 Thus ends Jesse's plot arc: he's going to stop being jealous of others' success.

 The Proposal: